Ceci-Aguilera/ecommerce_api_django/ecommerce_accounts_app/Readme/Readme-Models.md

 The __is_active__ prop is only set to __True__ ones the user has been authenticated.

-This app does NOT use the default authentication method of DRF neither the allauth's one.
-Instead, the authentication method is manually configured and uses the email address of the client and the __uid__ and __token__ four properties of the user model.
+This app does NOT use the default authentication method of DRF neither the allauth's one for registering a new user.
+Instead, the authentication method for this particular task is manually configured and uses the email address of the client and the __uid__ and __token__ four properties of the user model.